Entry requirements (Home)

 - This course will only run subject to minimum numbers

 This stimulating programme combines theory and practice and requires significant private study.

-Year one is dedicated to group theoretical study with one day of timetabled university study per week and one day of independent study.
+Year one is dedicated to theory, skills and personal development with one day of timetabled university study per week and one day of independent study.

-Completion of year two is equivalent to a Postgraduate Diploma in Counselling and Psychotherapy which will enable you to practice as a qualified counsellor, working with clients aged 16 and over, subject to BACP approval.
+Completion of year two is equivalent to a Postgraduate Diploma in Counselling and Psychotherapy which will enable you to practice as a qualified counsellor, working with clients aged 16 and over.

 Information for international students

 Please note: this programme is not suitable for students who require a Tier 4 visa.
 Due to immigration requirements, Tier 4 international students must study on a full-time basis.